- The open enrollment period for 2022 coverage ends January 15, 2022.

 Wyoming premiums are higher than most of the rest of the country, but the ACA’s income-based premium subsidies keep coverage affordable for most enrollees.
-And because the cost of cost-sharing reductions was added to silver plan premiums starting in 2018, some enrollees who receive premium subsidies can get bronze plans (and sometimes, gold plans) for very low – in some cases, zero – after-subsidy premiums (and that was before the American Rescue Plan increased the size and availability of the subsidies; net premiums are even lower now that the ARP has been implemented).
-And for 2021, Blue Cross Blue Shield of Wyoming reduced their average premiums by 10 percent; although there are some other states with average rate decreases of that magnitude for 2021, the nationwide average amounts to a slight increase in overall average premiums.
+And because the cost of cost-sharing reductions was added to silver plan premiums starting in 2018, some enrollees who receive premium subsidies can get Bronze plans (and sometimes, Gold plans) for very low – in some cases, zero – after-subsidy premiums (and that was before the American Rescue Plan increased the size and availability of the subsidies; net premiums are even lower now that the ARP has been implemented).
+And for 2021, Blue Cross Blue Shield of Wyoming reduced their average premiums by 10%; although there are some other states with average rate decreases of that magnitude for 2021, the nationwide average amounted to a slight increase in overall average premiums.

 Wyoming does not have an effective rate review process, which means the federal government (CCIIO) is in charge of reviewing rates in Wyoming.
 That system does not give federal regulators the ability to deny rate requests; rather, they’re only able to say whether or not the rate request is actuarially justified.